soootaleb/spare/README.md

   * use pythagore theorem to get the lenght of the rays

   * ~~merge two images into one for GUI~~
-  * merge the images into 2 differents color channels
+  * ~~merge the images into 2 differents color channels~~

+  * Get rid of resizing images each time, and reload image in case of resizing factor changing using openCV enumeration of resizing on load.

 test if it's working on rectangular images